Sell Stock Photography

 Even if you just have a decent 4 MP digital point and shoot with little or no accessories, you can "get on the stock ladder".

-Over the past few years, we have seen a surge of new “microstock” sites emerge as big players in the field of stock photography.
-The term micro refers to the small file-sizes required which are mainly used by designers and web publishers that don’t generally need huge files.
+Over the past decade or more, we saw a surge of new "microstock" sites emerge as big players in the field of stock photography.
+The term micro refers to the small file-sizes required which are mainly used by designers and web publishers that don't generally need huge files.

 Many professional photographers say they are destroying the true stock industry while others argue that they are simply filling a niche gap for designers and businesses that can't afford the higher prices.